What are the most spectacular roads in Spain?

 Col d’Artzatey is an international mountain pass at an elevation of 662m (2,171ft) above sea level, located on the Spanish-French border.

-Coll de Jou is a high mountain pass at an elevation of 1.637m (5,370ft) above the sea level, located in the province of Girona and autonomous community of Catalonia, in northern Spain.
+Refugio Villavientos is a high mountain refuge at an elevation of 3,094m (10,150ft) above sea level, located in the province of Granada, in Spain.
+It’s one of the highest roads in Europe.

 A narrow paved road to Ortzanzurieta

-Ortzanzurieta is a high mountain pass at an elevation of 1.570m (5,150ft) above the sea level, located in the Pyrenees, a range of mountains in southwest Europe that forms a natural border between France and Spain.
-The pass is traversed by the NA-2033 road.
+Ortzanzurieta is a high mountain peak at an elevation of 1,570m (5,150ft) above sea level, located in Navarre, in Spain.

-La Villuerca is a high mountain peak at an elevation of 1.603m (5,259ft) above the sea level, located in Las Villuercas comarca, Cáceres Province, in the Autonomous Community of Extremadura in Spain.
+La Villuerca is a high mountain peak at an elevation of 1,603m (5,259ft) above sea level, located in Cáceres Province, in Spain.

 Located in the west of the Mediterranean Sea, Peñón de Vélez de la Gomera is a Spanish rock connected to the Moroccan shore.
 It is one of seven Spanish enclaves on the northern coast of Morocco, which claims sovereignty over all of them.

-Alto de Aitana is a high mountain peak at an elevation of 1.543m (5,062ft) above the sea level located in the province of Alicante, in the southern part of the Valencian Community in eastern Spain.
+Alto de Aitana is a high mountain peak at an elevation of 1,543m (5,062ft) above sea level located in the province of Alicante, in Spain.
 The summit is placed within the boundaries of a Spanish army facility.

-Torreta de l'Orri is a high mountain peak at an elevation of 2.439m (8,001ft) above the sea level, located in the comarca of Pallars Sobirà, in the province of Lleida, Catalonia, in the country of Spain.
-It’s one of the highest roads of the country.
+Torreta de l'Orri is a high mountain peak at an elevation of 2,439m (8,001ft) above sea level, located in the province of Lleida, in Spain.
+It’s one of the highest roads in the country.

 Travel guide to Haza del Lino